About Aloe vera

 - Yes, Aloe vera can flower, typically producing yellow or orange tubular flowers on tall spikes.
 However, flowering is more common in mature plants (4+ years old) grown in optimal conditions.

-Can I grow Aloe vera indoors
+Can I grow Aloe vera in my indoor space

 Difficulty